RazManorShalit/EmbeddedSWBlog/sources/posts/002_booting.rst

 The process that solves initializing bootstrap problem is called **booting**.
 The software module that does the booting is called **Boot Loader**

-Here is another example from the mechanical world - a classic car engine pistol pulls the fuel into the engine as it moves down and compresses it as it moves up.
+Here is another example from the mechanical world - a classic car engine piston pulls the fuel into the engine as it moves down and compresses it as it moves up.
-The compression causes the fuel to ignite, which pushes the pistol back down to restart the cycle.
+The compression causes the fuel to ignite, which pushes the piston back down to restart the cycle.
 The up and down moves are what making the wheels spin.
-When we first start the engine, what makes the pistol make it's first move down?
+When we first start the engine, what makes the piston make it's first move down?

 Old cars actually had a manual handle you had to spin by hand in order to start the process.
 Modern cars has a starter - an electronic device capable for emitting